 - Single Serve Milks: Another tried and true LTL classic– I’ve mentioned my love affair with single serve milk packets (and the precise moment when to give babies the milk) many, many times before.
 Single-serve milk packets are great for airplanes and long car rides alike as they don’t require refrigeration and keep for MONTHS.
 Recently, TSA updated their policies and in order to get the single serve milks through security you have to undergo a full body pat down so make sure you give yourself a little extra time for this. #worthit

-- Activities: For the plane ride AND the trip itself I packed a big pouch of activities that REALLY came in handy for the plane and the whole trip, really.
+- Activities: For the plane ride AND the trip itself I packed porches with activities that REALLY came in handy for the plane and the whole trip, really.
 I am including a carrousel with our favorites below.
 This cute Go Fish set was a hit with the 5-11 year old crowd, all the cousins played together at every meal, it was the cutest!
 UNO was also a favorite.
-I packed tiny play dough packets for the 2-3 year old crowd when out and about in restaurants but opted for modeling clay for the plane– flight attendants HATE play dough and I can’t say I blame them… This stuff is much less sticky and equally entertaining.
-Water Wow no mess coloring books are a also a favorite for us.
+I packed tiny play dough packets for the 2-3 year old crowd when out and about in restaurants but opted for modeling clay for the plane– flight attendants heavily dislike play dough and I can’t say I blame them… This stuff is much less sticky and equally entertaining.
+Water Wow no mess coloring books are a also a favorite for us, as are scratch art books.
 When in doubt, Wikky Stix are sure to keep them busy.
-Find these and more in the carrousel below ☺️
+Older kiddos (think 6 years +) will LOVE this paint by sticker set.

 - Travel Backpack: I am truly obsessed with this backpack.
 There is pocket for EVERYTHING and I’ve never felt more organized in my life!
 I purchased the largest size and although it can feel a little too big during my everyday it was PERFECT for traveling.
-I do wish I had purchased a darker color though, as it’s way overdue for a wash.
-My backpack is 25% off right now with code REFRESH 💥
+Importantly – it washes like a DREAM.
+If it’s not washer/dryer friendly, I don’t want it!

 - Water Bottles: These babies hold ice like it’s no one’s business, Yetti cooler status.
 Rather than fighting with TSA (the milk fight is enough 😅) I fill them up to the brim with ice and just continuously pour water in them whenever I see a bubbler.
 The Mama version is life as it is HUGE but skinny enough to fit in the cupholder of the car.
 I’ve full on sprinted with this water bottle in my backpack and promise you it doesn’t spill.
 You can’t beat that for $18!